 For a touch of Old World glamour, plan a stay at The Sultan, an impeccably elegant hotel that pays fond tribute to Singapore’s past.

 5. Everton Park

-Hunting for the next trendy neighbourhood?
+Hunting for the next trendy neighbourhood in Singapore?
 Up-and-coming Everton Park just might fit the bill.
 A growing cluster of coffee shops, bakeries and indie boutiques has sprung up in one of Singapore’s oldest HDB estates – and it’s just the beginning.
-Everton Park is a dessert lover’s paradise: look out for Grin Affair – which serves cakes in glass jars – or make a pitstop at Seriously Ice Cream to sample bold, intriguing flavours.
+Everton Park is a dessert lover’s paradise: look out for The Better Half for a wide selection of unique treats, or make a pitstop at Whisked to order a customised cake.

 Channel your inner hipster at the uber artsy New Majestic Hotel, which boasts individually designed rooms.
 This peaceful enclave is still under the radar, so go now before the crowds rush in.

 Originally published in March 2016 and updated in May 2020.
 Any prices are lowest estimated prices only at the time of publication and are subject to change and/or availability.